Pediatric Dentistry for Kids

 Why choose Lake Forest Dental Associates for your child’s care?

-It’s best to teach kids good oral hygiene habits at a young age, and to use language and techniques that make sense to them.
-Kids at Lake Forest Dental Associates love to learn how to brush teeth properly on our big-toothed lion, feel accomplished when they join our No Cavity Club, and our stickers and toys always make them smile.
+It’s best to teach kids good oral hygiene habits at a young age.
+That’s why we use language and techniques that are age appropriate and make sense to them.
+Kids at Lake Forest Dental Associates love to learn how to brush teeth properly on our big-toothed lion, and our stickers and toys always make them smile.
 As parents themselves, Drs.
-Tincher and Razdolsky know just how to help kids have fun while gaining a lifetime of great oral health.
+Razdolsky and Tincher know just how to help kids have fun, all while gaining a lifetime of great oral health.

 Home hygiene starts the moment your child’s first tooth erupts.
 As more and more teeth appear, look for lines and discoloration, as that can signal decay.
 You should brush your child’s teeth as soon as the first tooth arrives.
 Use a soft-bristled toothbrush and a pea-sized amount of toothpaste.
-For children younger than two, do not use fluoride toothpaste unless advised to do so by your child’s dentist.
+For children younger than two, do not use fluoride toothpaste unless advised to do so by Drs.
+Razdolsky or Tincher.

 Sugary foods and liquids can attack a new tooth, so make sure that your child brushes after feeding or eating.
-We recommend brushing four times a day for optimal oral hygiene: after breakfast, after lunch, after dinner, and at bedtime.
+Your Lake Forest Dental Associates doctors recommend brushing four times a day for optimal oral hygiene: after breakfast, after lunch, after dinner, and at bedtime.

-Flossing is also a part of good oral hygiene habits, and Drs.
-Tincher and Razdolsky will discuss with you the right time to start flossing.
+Flossing is also an essential part of good oral hygiene habits.
+Drs.
+Razdolsky and Tincher will discuss with you the right time to a start flossing regimen for your child.
 If you notice signs of decay, contact us immediately.

-If you ever have questions about your child’s health or the best ways to care for his or her teeth, don’t hesitate to contact our Lake Forest dentists, Drs.
-Tincher and Razdolsky.
+If you ever have questions about your child’s health or the best ways to care for his or her teeth, don’t hesitate to contact your Lake Forest Dental professionals, Drs.
+Razdolsky and Tincher.